Kotti/kotti_frontend/README.rst

 if you need to build a ``Kotti`` application with a **decoupled** private content administration area.

-So ``kotti_frontend`` is not meant to be used as a standalone package.
-Instead you are supposed to include ``kotti_frontend`` as your dependency and do whatever you want, for example:
+``kotti_frontend`` is not meant to be used as a standalone package.
+Instead you are supposed to include ``kotti_frontend`` as your dependency and do whatever you want.

+If you install ``kotti_frontend`` as a standalone package and you run ``pserve development.ini`` you'll obtain:

+* http://localhost:5000/cms.
+The private content administration area

+* http://localhost:5000/.
+Nothing (not found page).
+  Yes, it is correct because you are supposed to register the views you need for your application

+With ``kotti_frontend`` you don't waste time removing or hiding features or views not needed by your project and no CSS/Javascript conflicts because you are supposed to implement or include what your you need.

+The separation among frontend and backend (private content management area) let you build applications with the maximum flexibility and without being influenced by how the backend is built because they are two separate applications.

+For example you can use ``kotti_frontend`` as a good starting point for:

 * CMS public website area with your opinionated frontend toolchain